The objectives of Queen's staffing policies and procedures for general staff positions are to:

 A copy of any Offer of Employment, signed by the principal investigator and by the employee, must be attached to the Authorization Form.
 The form is then submitted to the person to whom the principal investigator reports (i.e., the department head/director or dean of the Faculty/School).

-The department head/dean/director signs the form, signifying that he/she is aware of and approves of the arrangement and that the offer is consistent with Department/Faculty/School practice.
-The department head/dean/director thereby accepts the employee as a member of the Department /Faculty/ School under his/her authority.
+The department head/dean/director signs the form, signifying that they are aware of and approves of the arrangement and that the offer is consistent with Department/Faculty/School practice.
+The department head/dean/director thereby accepts the employee as a member of the Department /Faculty/ School under their authority.

 The letter and form are then forwarded to Human Resources.
 As the Offer of Employment represents an intent to enter into an employment contract, Human Resources will review all Offers of Employment to ensure that they adhere to appropriate legislation and University policy.
 The terms within such a letter or form will require amendment if found to be inconsistent with University policy.